 Researchers in China are using the ultimate environmentally friendly fluid.

 Diving may conjure up images of pleasure-seeking tourists gliding past schools of colorful fish and investigating sunken ships.
 But diving can be hard work, too.
 Professional divers are asked to use a variety of tools when repairing underwater structures or working in salvage operations.
 Hydraulic systems have been employed in underwater activities for a long time.
-As an oil hydraulic power pack is not suitable to be immersed in water, the length of tube and pressure loss make the limitation of depth around 180 ft.
+An oil hydraulic power unit is not suitable to be immersed in water for this application, and the length of hose and pressure loss make the limitation of depth around 180 ft.
+Modifications, such as pressure compensation, are necessary to allow these systems to work at greater depths — but this can also lead to more complicated and potentially unreliable systems.

 Using seawater as a pressure medium has obvious advantages in marine applications: elimination of the reservoir and return hoses, reduced equipment size and weight, and the ability to place the hydraulic pump underwater for automatic pressure compensation.
 This means that the operating depth is unlimited in theory.